 Under the University of Guelph Act (1964) the Senate is responsible for the election of the Chancellor.
-The Chancellor, subject to the will of the Senate, holds office for a renewable three year term and remains in office until their successor is elected.
+The Chancellor, subject to the will of the Senate, holds office for a renewable three-year term.

 The Chancellor is the titular head of the University, and confers all degrees.
 The Chancellor is an ex-officio voting member of the Senate and the Board of Governors.

 The office of Chancellor is currently vacant.
 In keeping with the University of Guelph Act, the President & Vice-Chancellor will fulfill the ceremonial duties of the Chancellor for the duration of the vacancy.

 Information about plans to begin the search for a new Chancellor is forthcoming.
 The process will be overseen by U of G’s Senate.